| II

 hidden and active life in such a way that Jesus was considered to be the

 son of the carpenter (Mt 13:55) or simply the carpenter (Mk 6:3).
+Because of all this, the home in Nazareth

 has remained in the memory of the Church as the example of where we learn